William A. TyndallMD PHD

 Dr. Tyndall is a Board Certified orthopedic surgeon who specializes in arthroscopy of the shoulder, knee, hip, elbow, and total joint replacements of the shoulder and knee.
 He is a fellowship trained in sports medicine and arthroscopy.
 He focuses on evaluating and diagnosing sports injuries and disorders of the upper and lower extremities, and providing effective treatment plans.

 Dr. Tyndall is board certified through the American Board of Orthopedic Surgery.
 He is a fellow member of the American Academy of Orthopaedic Surgeons, Arthroscopy Association of North America, Orthopaedic Society for Sports Medicine, and Pennsylvania Orthopedic Society.
 He always considers traditional nonsurgical methods first to effectively relieve your pain.
 However, if surgery is necessary to allow you to resume a healthy lifestyle he will perform advanced, minimally invasive procedures that can lead you to a quicker and less painful recovery.

 Dr. Tyndall resides in Hollidaysburg, PA with his wife Christine and their three children.
-They enjoy traveling, sports, and skiing.
+They enjoy the outdoors, time with family, biking, running, and skiing.

 - 1986 J.P.
 McCaskey High School, Lancaster, PA-Valedictorian